What is Ordinary Annuity?

 Below are the examples explained in detail.

-Mr. X wants to make a corpus of $5 million after 5 years with Interest rate prevailing in the market @5%.
-Mr. X wants to do yearly payments.
+Mr. X wants to make a corpus of $5 million after 5 years with the Interest rate prevailing in the market @5%.
+Mr. X wants to make yearly payments.

 - 5,000,000 = Annuity Payment ( 1 + 0.05)n + Annuity Payment ( 1 + 0.05)n-1 + …… Annuity Payment ( 1 + 0.05)n-4